Cree: Rocky Cree ()

 The Keewatin Tribal Council, described under Swampy Cree, also represents Rocky Cree First Nations in Manitoba.
 The Barren Lands First Nation is located on the north shore of Reindeer Lake close to the Saskatchewan border.
 It has one reserve, Brochet 197, 256 km northwest of Thompson, adjoining the village of Brochet.
 The Bunibonibee Cree Nation is located along the eastern shoreline of Oxford Lake at the headwaters of the Hayes River.
 The Nation controls several reserves with the main reserve being Oxford House 24 adjacent to the community of Oxford House, Manitoba, 160 km southeast of Thompson.
-God's Lake First Nation is located in the God's Lake Narrows area on the shore of God's Lake.
+God's Lake First Nation is located in the Gods Lake Narrows area on the shore of Gods Lake.
 The main reserve is God's Lake 23, 240 km southeast of Thompson.
-The Manto Sipi Cree Nation also live on God's Lake in the community of God's River on the God's River 86A reserve, about 42 km northeast of God's Lake Narrows.
+The Manto Sipi Cree Nation also live on God's Lake in the community of God's River on the God's River 86A reserve, about 42 km northeast of Gods Lake Narrows.
 All of the Rocky Cree communities of Keewatin Tribal Council are remote; only connected via air and ice road during winter months.

 Five of the Swampy Cree Tribal Council First Nations contain Rocky Cree populations: Chemawawin Cree Nation, Mathias Colomb First Nation, Misipawistik Cree Nation, Mosakahiken Cree Nation, Opaskwayak Cree Nation.